EBIvariation/eva-sub-cli/docs/input_file_overview.md

 When using the eva-sub-cli tool, VCF files can be either uncompressed or compressed using bgzip or gzip.

-For guidance on frequently encountered VCF validation issues and their resolutions, please see [Common vcf errors](common_vcf_errors.md‎)
+For guidance on frequently encountered VCF validation issues and their resolutions, please see [Common VCF errors](common_vcf_errors.md)

 ## FASTA File